 You can learn more about this option here:

 Do you need a storefront or commercial site?
 If you’re interested in buying rather than leasing property, consider a commercial mortgage.
-This form of loan can be used to purchase an owner-occupied office building, retail center, warehouse, or other commercial property.
+This form of loan can be used to buy an owner-occupied office building, retail center, warehouse, or other business property.

 Commercial mortgages differ from residential mortgages in a few key ways.
 The terms often range from five to twenty years, and the amortization period extends past the term of the loan.
 Loans structured this way usually require a borrower to make monthly installment payments for the life of the loan and a final balloon payment.